jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 ***

-The key to feeling more confident with CSS is to treat it with some respect, given its deceptively declaritive syntax developers often underestimate its complexity.
+The key to feeling more confident with CSS is to treat it with some respect.
+Given its deceptively declaritive syntax, developers often underestimate its complexity.
 Adding a small stylesheet to your web project with a few basic styles is a trivial process, but after working on large codebases I can tell you it becomes unwieldy and complicated, fast.
 To really understand CSS and to feel confident making changes and decisions you need to understand the principles that underpin certain behaviours and practices.
 Whilst quick tricks and cheatsheets might be enough to struggle through, they often don't contribute toward a deep, connected knowledge, these quick trick snippets of information are often memorised in isolation which leads to a **fragmented understanding of the language**.
 Debugging CSS can also be notoriously hard (especially for beginners), but ultimately (and this applies beyond CSS) with greater understanding, debugging becomes much easier.
 The CSS Cascade is arguably the most fundamental principle of the language.

 ## Cascading stylesheets